nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 The feature is mainly implemented by the following methods:
 * `DeleteStudentCommand#execute()` in `DeleteStudentCommand` class: Deletes a student from TutorAid

-It is also additionally facilitated by the methods below:
+It is also additionally facilitated by these methods:
 * `TutorAidParser#parseCommand()` — Checks for the command word that is required for the deletion of a student.
 * `DeleteCommandParser#parse()` — Checks for the command flag that specifies the deletion of a student.
 * `DeleteStudentCommandParser#parse()` — Parses the student index specified.